Climate change and disaster impacts

 - Australia is partnering with Tonga and New Zealand to build a new climate and disaster resilient Parliament House and Legislative Assembly, following the old building's destruction by Cyclone Gita in 2018.
 The design process will be risk informed, taking into consideration climate projections for the lifespan of the building.

-- The Nuku’alofa Network Upgrade Project ($5.3 million, 2021-2024) is supporting upgrades to energy infrastructure on Tongatapu, ensuring it is safer, more reliable and climate resilient.
-The upgrades will support Tonga’s disaster resilience and preparedness.
+- The Tonga Renewable Energy Stabilisation Package ($17.8 million, 2024-2027)is supporting upgrades to energy infrastructure on Tongatapu, ensuring it is safer, more reliable and climate resilient.
+The upgrades will support Tonga's transition to 70% renewable energy by 2030.

 Regional and global programs